Frequently Asked Questions (FAQ)

 No, but a strong interest in the polymer field is important.
 As a interdisciplinary program, most of its entering students have background in much of the underlying foundational material but not necessarily any extensive experience in polymers specifically.
 The core curriculum is designed to accommodate this diversity of backgrounds, and provides a thorough yet accessible introduction to the field.

-Is PPST its own department?
+Is PPSM its own department?

 Testing Requirements are strictly part of the departmental application process.
-PPST only considers candidates who have already successfully gained an offer of admission from one of our five affiliate departments, and therefore does not establish its own requirements for test score submissions or minimum acceptable scores.
+PPSM only considers candidates who have already successfully gained an offer of admission from one of our five affiliate departments, and therefore does not establish its own requirements for test score submissions or minimum acceptable scores.
 Visit MIT Graduate Admissions Testing Requirements webpage to download PDF showing each MIT department’s Testing Requirements.

 Which MIT faculty member can serve as my thesis research advisor?